 If selected when would I start?

 There will be several days of induction at University at the end of August, your training in school will commence in September.

 Can I defer for a year?

-Depending on circumstances this could be possible, but we encourage trainees & apply for starting in the September of the academic year for which you have applied.
+Depending on circumstances this could be possible, but we encourage trainees to apply for the year starting in the September of the academic year for which you have applied.